-The Perth Inner City Group was formed for the Mayors and CEOs to meet regularly and discuss shared priorities for the Central Perth area.
-Several sub-groups were established to share information and collaborate on strategic projects relating to infrastructure and transport, planning, economic development-and culture, corporate and business services; and community and social services.
+The Inner City Group was formed for the Mayors and CEOs to meet regularly and discuss shared priorities for the Central Perth area.
+Several sub-groups were established to share information and work on strategic projects relating to planning, economic development, arts and culture, and infrastructure/transport.